checkworkrights/checkworkrights.github.io/_posts/legalworkers/2018-07-29-Working Holiday Makers.md

 ## Working beyond six-months work limitation

-WHM visa holders may be eligible for an extension of the six-month employment limitation in certain circumstances:
+WHV visa holders may be eligible for an extension of the six-month employment limitation in certain circumstances:

 + Visa holders who have carried out six months work as an au pair anywhere in Australia may be given approval to work for up to six additional months with the same employer.
 + Visa holders who have carried out six months work in eligible industries in northern Australia may be given approval to work for up to six additional months with the same employer.
 The eligible industries are aged and disability care, agriculture, forestry and fishing, construction, mining, and tourism and hospitality.